nueverest/vue_flask/readme.md

 - An executable file named `zopfli` (linux) or `zopfli.exe` (windows) should now appear in your folder.
 - Setup two Custom File Watchers with zopfli for CSS and JS.
 Use combined.min.css and combined.js (production)
 - Configuring File Watcher output path http://stackoverflow.com/a/36038914/1783439

-# How to Deploy using Zappa - Serverless.
-- Create and Activate a virtual environment for this project.
-Reference: https://virtualenv.pypa.io/en/stable/installation/
-- `pip install requirements.txt`
-- Place aws credentials with correct permissions in `<path to user folder>\.aws\credentials` Reference: https://github.com/Miserlou/Zappa/issues/244
-- Open zappa_settings.json and change "s3_bucket" and "aws_region" to match your AWS account.
-- `zappa deploy production`
-- Navigate to generated url.

-# How to Update Deployment
-- `zappa update production`

-# How to Undeploy
-- `zappa undeploy production`

-# Helpful notes about deployment.
-- Combine, minify, and gzip CSS files.
-- Combine, minify, and gzip JS files.
-- You can use `gzip -9 filename.css`.
-The `-9` provides the best compression.
-- Zopfli https://github.com/obp/zopfli developed by Google is more powerful and may one day be integrated with this project.
-- Upload these two files to S3 and make the files public http://www.rightbrainnetworks.com/blog/serving-compressed-gzipped-static-files-from-amazon-s3-or-cloudfront/
-- AWS Cloudfront is a CDN that can be linked to your S3 bucket.
-A Content Delivery Network (CDN) places the data closer to the end user by storing your files all over the world.
-- Enable file Caching so that browsers do not need to download the files every time the page loads. https://developers.google.com/web/fundamentals/performance/optimizing-content-efficiency/http-caching#defining-optimal-cache-control-policy
-- Check your site speed with pingdom or other service https://tools.pingdom.com/#!/c1UXFm/https://kw4udfbos9.execute-api.us-west-2.amazonaws.com/production

 # Testing with Flask-Testing, Selenium, Google chromedriver, Mozilla geckodriver
 - `pip install selenium`